LucyPill/Credit_Risk_Analysis/README.md

 ## Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk

-* The BalancedRandomForestClassifier algorithm does the following:
+#### Part 1 :The BalancedRandomForestClassifier algorithm does the following:

 #### 1. An accuracy score for the model is calculated
 ![7.png](https://github.com/LucyPill/Credit_Risk_Analysis/blob/main/images/7.png)